 Salford is my first choice, but I’m not sure if my place is confirmed.

-- If you’ve been unsuccessful, we’re sorry – this means that we’re unable to offer you a place on your chosen course this year.
-If this happens, you can still contact our friendly Confirmation team to discuss your options
+- If you’ve been unsuccessful, we’re sorry – this means we’re unable to offer you a place on your chosen course this year.
+If this happens, you can still contact our friendly Confirmation team to discuss your options.

-In Clearing 2022 you'll be able to use Clearing Plus, a tool developed by UCAS designed to match you to your ideal course.
-If you’re applying through Clearing and this is the first time you've applied to a university, or if you previously applied but didn’t receive an offer, you’re eligible to use Clearing Plus.
+In 2023 you'll be able to use Clearing Plus, a tool developed by UCAS designed to match you to your ideal course.
+If this is the first time you've applied to a university, or if you previously applied but didn’t receive an offer, you’re eligible to use Clearing Plus.
 Learn more about how Clearing Plus works on the UCAS website.

-When you’re researching different options for getting into uni through Clearing, make sure you find out about the university’s location, what modules are offered on your course, the facilities available and whether the style of teaching is going to suit you.
+When you’re researching different options for applying to uni through Clearing, make sure you find out about the university’s location, what modules are offered on your course, the facilities available and whether the style of teaching is going to suit you.
 These factors will differ at each university, which is why it’s important to find out as much as you can before applying.

-Becky, who studied Zoology at the University of Salford, tells us about her Clearing experience:
+Becky, who applied to the Univiersity of Salford Clearing to study Zoology, tells us about her experience:

 “Looking back, the Clearing process was much easier than I’d thought.
 Before I called, I was quite nervous and thought I’d need to answer lots of questions.
 But it wasn’t like that at all – they just wanted to get to know me and find out whether I’d be the right person for the course.
 When they asked me if I’d like to apply it was just a few questions over the phone.
 Then after a quick chat with the tutor I was offered a place.”